Table of Contents:

 If you want to visit them all (one cave every single day) it will take you almost three years!
 It’s just theoretical, as most of the caves are closed for the public because of safety reasons.

 The most popular cave in Slovenia that is available for the tourists is Postojna Cave.
 It’s a popular destination for a day trip from Ljubljana.

 The Vilenica cave in Slovenia is the oldest cave available for tourists in Europe.
 Tourists from around the world have been visiting it since 1633.

-This is our favourite fact! sLOVEnia is the only country in the world that has LOVE in its name.
+sLOVEnia is the only country in the world that has LOVE in its name.